-- greater financial and human resources for sales and marketing, product development, customer service and clinical resources; - greater ability to respond to competitive pressures, regulatory uncertainty, or challenges within the financial markets; - established relationships with healthcare providers, third-party payors and regulatory agencies; - established reputation and name recognition among healthcare providers and other key opinion leaders in the medical industry generally and the diabetes industry in particular; - greater market share and established base of customers; - larger and more established distribution networks; - greater ability to cross-sell products or provide incentives to healthcare providers to use their products; and - more experience in conducting R&D, manufacturing, clinical trials, and obtaining regulatory approval or clearance.
+- greater financial and human resources for sales and marketing, product development, customer service and clinical resources; - · greater ability to respond to competitive pressures, regulatory uncertainty, or challenges within the financial markets; - established relationships with healthcare providers, third-party payors and regulatory agencies; - established reputation and name recognition among healthcare providers and other key opinion leaders in the medical industry generally and the diabetes industry in particular; - greater market share and established base of customers; - larger and more established distribution networks; - greater ability to cross-sell products or provide incentives to healthcare providers to use their products; and - more experience in conducting R&D, manufacturing, clinical trials, and obtaining regulatory approval or clearance.

 In some instances, our competitors offer products that include features that we do not currently offer.
-For instance, Insulet offers an insulin pump with a tubeless delivery system that does not utilize an infusion set.
+For instance, Insulet offers an insulin pump with a tubeless delivery system that does not utilize an infusion set and Medtronic recently announced the acquisition of a connected insulin pen delivery device.

 In addition, the competitive environment in which we operate has resulted and may continue to result in competitive pressures on our manufacturers, suppliers, distributors, collaboration partners and other business constituents.
 For example, we have entered into development agreements with Dexcom, which provide us non-exclusive licenses to integrate various generations of Dexcom CGM technology with our insulin pump products.
-In the fourth quarter of 2017, Abbott launched a new blood glucose sensing technology in the United States which competes with the Dexcom CGM technology, and another CGM product with CE Mark approval was approved in the second quarter of 2018 for sale in the United States.
+Since 2017 Abbott has launched new blood glucose sensors which compete with Dexcom CGMs.
 In June 2020, we entered into an agreement with Abbott to develop and commercialize integrated diabetes solutions.
 There can be no assurance that our collaboration with Abbott will be successful or that we will not experience unanticipated challenges or delays.
-Competitive pressures within our industry, as well as the impacts and disruptions associated with the COVID-19 global pandemic could negatively impact the financial condition of our business partners, impact their ability to fulfill contractual obligations to us, and result in harm to our financial condition and operating results.
+Competitive pressures within our industry, as well as the impacts and disruptions associated with the COVID-19 global pandemic, could negatively impact the financial condition of our business partners, impact their ability to fulfill contractual obligations to us, and result in harm to our financial condition and operating results.